Ren1sha/Tic-tac-toe/README.md

 # Tic-tac-toe
-Using python and MinMax algo
+Using python and MiniMax algo